 SLA101: Introductory Formlabs Resin 3D Printers

 SLA parts boast some of the highest resolution and accuracy, clearest details, and smoothest surface finish of all plastic 3D printing technologies.
-As such, It's also well known for the wide varitey of materials that it can utilize, from standard and strong resins to castable wax and ceramic resin.
+As such, it's also well known for the wide variety of materials that it can utilize, from standard and strong resins to castable wax and ceramic resin.
 Not surprisingly, SLA 3D printing is widely used in a range of industries from engineering and product design to manufacturing, dentistry, jewelry, model making, and education.
-Sign up to learn how to use our Formlabs SLA printers by attending SLA101.